 As kids we heard the old adage, “Winners never quit.”
-But it turns out that innovators actually try to quit quicker so they can hatch the next magnificent idea.
+But innovators actually try to quit quicker so they can hatch the next magnificent idea–instead of following an old idea into the wall.

 In the last century we focused on building the best products and services and perfecting the processes around them.
 We invested in operations that began to slow us down.
 Today we have to think about agility to move with the constant change in every corner of our world.
 We have to let go and push aside old habits and procedures that hold us back.